RobinLinus/coins-legacy/bitcoin-lite-network.md

 TL;DR: *"Sync a Bitcoin node by downloading less than a Youtube video"*.
 We introduce a second-layer protocol for endusers to query Bitcoin's blockchain efficiently.
 Our construction works on top of today's bitcoin network and requires no consensus changes.
 In contrast to traditional light *clients* our protocol supports lite *nodes* which contribute resources to the network.

+The only security assumption is that there is at least one honest peer.
+On average, lite nodes sync by downloading just a few MB.
+If there are attackers, nodes can disprove them succinctly.

 ## Overview: The circle of proofs
 Summary.
-At the core of the lite network there are three concepts:
+The Lite Network allows Lite Nodes to sync succinctly.
+At its core there are three main concepts:

-- ***output paths*** are succinct pointers to address outputs contained in the blockchain.
+- ***Output paths*** are succinct pointers to address outputs contained in the blockchain.
 The set of *unspent* output paths is an efficient represenation for the UTXO set.
-- ***extended blocks*** are blocks extended with SPV proofs for every spending input.
+- ***Extended blocks*** are blocks extended with SPV proofs for every spending input.
-- ***pruned blocks*** are blocks pruned as described in Satoshi's whitepaper.
+- ***Pruned blocks*** are blocks pruned as described in Satoshi's whitepaper.

 These three structures imply the *circle of proofs*: